 Farmers

-Farmers and tree growers have an indispensable role to play in our well-being and the environment.
-They contribute to food production and influence large sections of our landscape.
+Farmers and tree growers have an indispensable role to play in our wellbeing and the environment.
+They contribute to food production and shape large sections of our landscape.
+We work with farmers to improve the environment and the quality of life of future generations.

 Oilseed Rape (OSR)